-- 1. Identification of data objects and relationships

-- 2. Drafting the initial ER diagram with entities and relationships

-- 3. Refining the ER diagram

-- 4. Add key attributes to the diagram

-- 5. Adding non-key attributes

-- 6. Diagramming Generalization Hierarchies

-- 7. Validating the model through normalization

-8. Adding business and integrity rules to the Model
+- 1. Identification of data objects and relationships - 2.
+Drafting the initial ER diagram with entities and relationships - 3.
+Refining the ER diagram - 4.
+Add key attributes to the diagram - 5.
+Adding non-key attributes - 6.
+Diagramming Generalization Hierarchies - 7.
+Validating the model through normalization - 8.
+Adding business and integrity rules to the Model

 In practice, model building is not a strict linear process.
 As noted above, the requirements analysis and the draft of the initial ER diagram often occur simultaneously.
-Refining and validating the diagram may uncover problems or missing information which require more information gathering and analysis gathered during the requirements analysis for the purpose of:
+Refining and validating the diagram may uncover problems or missing information which require more information gathering and analysis.